shibaeff/Markov-Generator/README.md

 1. `launch_tests.sh` -- script runs over biblical texts in English and Yiddish``
 2. `asimov.sh`-- runs over the collection of Isaac Asimov's texts in Russian

+##### advanced branch -- Russian grammar with pymorphy2 was added

+##### **NOTE: No backward compatibility with model files from the branches above is provided!!!**

+In this branch the scripts are capable of some grammar forms morphological checks.
+They are done after the "lexical" Markov chain has generated some random sequence.
+A Markov model holding "grammar morphological states"  is constructed and applied to all bigrams in the newly generated random word sequence.

+To trigger generation with grammar use CLI argument `--grammar`with `ru` specifier which triggers Russian grammar processing.